gthe0/Alpha-Compiler/README.md

 ## Overview

-This project is a simple implementation of a lexical analyzer using LEX.
+This project is a simple implementation of a lexical analyzer using FLEX.

 ## Contributors